KhalidAlnujaidi/KhalidAlnujaidi/README.md

 ## Welcome to my GitHub page 👋

-I am an undergraduate student studying computer science and this is my GitHub page where I showcase my projects and skills.
+I am an undergraduate student studying computer science at PMU and this is my GitHub page where I showcase my projects and skills.

 ### About Me